What Is The Definition Of A Competent Person

 Training certificates.
 Experience logs.
 Supervisor sign-offs on field evaluations.
 Refresher dates.
 One folder per person, per standard.

-3. Inspection Forms built for the Standard
+3. Inspection Forms designed for the Standard

 Generic checklists miss specific requirements.
 Excavation forms need soil type, water accumulation, protective system details.
 Scaffold forms need tagging status, foundation, access, fall protection.
 Fall protection forms need anchor ratings, clearance calculations, equipment condition.